ryannutley/madeindublin.github.io/README.md

 # Made in Dublin

-Everything for the site is available to be modified here.
-Please read the FAQ first on the website.
+Everything on madeindublin.org is hosted in Github and the code is in this repository.
+Please see [FAQ](http://madeindublin.org/#faq) for further information on Made in Dublin.

-## How to add a company
+## How do I add my company

+If you meet criteria, submit this [Google form](https://docs.google.com/forms/d/1jI685ifs3zS6Rr1INYs8baKYdpVWl2Uphfof6i5MZpY/viewform) and expect response in about a week.

+Alternatively you can do a pull-request following these steps:

-To add your entry, follow [the steps for forking the repo and creating a pull-request][fork repo] and update the `_data/entries.yml` file with your entry's information.
+Follow [the tutorial on how to for the repo and create a pull-request][fork repo] and update the `_data/entries.yml` file with your entry's information.
 The mandatory information to include is:

 ```
 - name: Entry Name